KeertiVijapur/multi-source-data-extractor/README.md

 # Multi-Source Data Extractor
 A Python-based pipeline that extracts and standardizes data from multiple file formats into a unified structure.
+(My focus was prioritized on functionality, requirements, and outcomes rather than visual design or UI aesthetics)

 ## What it does
 * Detects input source type automatically